AI21Labs/ai21-python/README.md

 print(response)
 ```

-Note that jamba-instruct supports async and streaming as well.
+Note that jamba-large supports async and streaming as well.

 </details>